mjmurphy2023/Supply-and-Merchandise-Planning/README.md

 # Supply-and-Merchandise-Planning
-End-to-end supply and merchandise planning project for a hiking and equipment retailer.
-Includes synthetic data generation, SQL database management, demand forecasting, and "What-If" simulations to analyze impacts of demand changes, equipment failure, and labor shortages on inventory and resource utilization.

 ## Introduction
 Effective supply and merchandise planning is crucial for retail businesses to meet customer demand, optimize inventory levels, and maximize profitability.
 This project simulates a comprehensive planning process for a hiking and equipment retailer by: